RELAY ERROR

 Safety first: De-energize the EVSE before testing the contactor coil.

 • Step 1 – Listen for click: Command charging on and off while listening for the contactor.
-No click suggests the coil is not energizing.
+No click suggests that the coil is not energizing.

-• Step 3 – Check coil voltage: With power ON and a charge command active, measure the voltage at the coil terminals.
+• Step 3 – Check coil voltage: With the power ON and a charge command active, measure the voltage at the coil terminals.
 If no voltage is present, the driver on the main board may be faulty.

 • Step 5 – Replace parts: Replace the contactor if the coil is open.
 If the coil is good but not driven, replace or repair the main control board.